JeffSherer/llm-email-classifier-test/README.md

 - No way to detect ambiguous or low-confidence outputs

 **Final Prompt Improvements:**
-- **Persona Framing:** Assigned the role of a professional customer support assistant to guide tone and intent
+- **Persona Framing:** Assigned the role of a professional customer support assistant to guide tone
-- **Step-by-Step Reasoning:** Introduced a numbered thought process to improve consistency and accuracy
+- **Step-by-Step Reasoning:** Introduced a numbered thought process to improve consistency
 - **Category Definitions:** Added concise industry-aligned definitions for each classification label
 - **Confidence Scoring:** Prompted the model to estimate its confidence on a 1–5 scale to handle uncertain cases programmatically
-- **Structured Output Format:** Defined a fixed response structure (e.g., `Category: ...`, `Confidence: ...`) to support robust parsing
+- **Structured Output Format:** Defined a fixed response structure (e.g., `Category: ...`, `Confidence: ...`) for easy parsing

-The generation prompt followed a similar progression, ultimately producing output that begins with structured reasoning steps (summary, tone, urgency) followed by a customer-ready reply.

 ---